-• The early stage of a company's growth phase is often a particularly productive time for the owner(s) to conduct indepth estate planning.
+• The early stage of a company's growth phase is often a particularly productive time for the owner(s) to conduct in-depth estate planning.
 Unfortunately, the demands associated with a growing business tend to be all-encompassing.
-As a result, business owners often fail to create or implement any type of estate plan.
-In the absence of such a plan, the business owner's exit from the business or untimely demise may have a variety of unanticipated consequences.
+As a result, business owners often fail to implement any type of estate plan until one is imposed upon them, or their successors, by virtue of an impending exit from the business or their own (untimely) passing.